vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/020/26_vishvaM_pashyanto.md

 title = "26"

 +++
-The voc. marutaḥ in c was carelessly omitted in the publ. tr.
+The voc. marutaḥ in c was carelessly omitted in the published translation